 FLORIDA—As a result of most fatal wrong way driving crashes occurring in the center or left-hand lane, DHSMV is now encouraging drivers to “Stay Right at Night.”

 Previously in 2015, there were 1,490 wrong way driving crashes in Florida, resulting in 1,454 injuries and 96 fatalities.
-In the majority of wrong way crashes, vehicles are hit head-on, resulting in 81 percent of all wrong way fatalities.
+Additionally, in the majority of wrong way crashes, vehicles are hit head-on, resulting in 81 percent of all wrong way fatalities.
 Head-on collisions are some of the most dangerous and deadly crashes.
 In more than two-thirds of all wrong way crashes, the driver was either injured or killed.

 According to DHSMV data, drivers in wrong way collisions aren’t always impaired, which is why it’s critical for drivers to be prepared and educate themselves on how to avoid being in a wrong way crash.
 In fact, in 2015, 51 percent of wrong way crashes noted the condition of the driver as normal.
-Drivers are urged to pay attention and comply with all posted street signs.
+Certainly, drivers are urged to pay attention and comply with all posted street signs.

 “In 2015, there were 1,490 crashes in Florida resulting from wrong way drivers as well as the tragic loss of Hillsborough County Sheriff’s Deputy John Kotfila earlier this year,” said Sheriff Sadie Darnell, President of the Florida Sheriffs Association.